Skip to main content

 Pattern 3: Agent Orchestration

-Where projects fail in practice: Most issues do not arise in the model itself, but in the data transformation layer — when inconsistent data formats, missing fields, or fragmented authentication cause agents to receive incomplete or incorrect context.
-A clean API layer with a unified data model is therefore the most important investment before the first agent pilot.
+A critical practical point is often less the model itself than the data transformation layer.
+Many problems arise exactly there: different data formats, missing fields, or inconsistent authentication lead to agents receiving faulty or incomplete contexts.
+A clean API layer with a unified data model is therefore usually the most important investment before the first agent pilot.

 Best Practices for DACH Companies